• Skip to main content

 Exploring the Lost City of Mahendraparvata on Phnom Kulen, the Mountain of the Lychees in northern Cambodia.
 Copyright © 2022 Terence Carter / Grantourismo.
 All Rights Reserved.

-Exploring the Lost City of Mahendraparvata on Phnom Kulen, the Mountain of the Lychees
+Exploring the Lost City of Mahendraparvata on Phnom Kulen, Mountain of the Lychees

-Exploring the Lost City of Mahendraparvata at Mount Kulen or the ‘mountain of the lychees’ in northern Cambodia has so far been one of the highlights of our time here as travellers in Cambodia, as well as a writer and photographer fortunate to be able to report on groundbreaking new archaeological discoveries.
+Exploring the lost city of Mahendraparvata at Mount Kulen or the ‘Mountain of the Lychees’ in northern Cambodia has so far been one of the highlights of our time here in Cambodia as travellers, as well as a writer and photographer fortunate to be able to report on groundbreaking new archaeological discoveries.

 We’ve been fielding more questions than usual about exploring the lost city of Mahendraparvata at Mount Kulen or Phnom Kulen in northern Cambodia since its mention in the Siem Reap entry on the New York Times’ 52 Places to Go in 2014 list.
 Perhaps because we were some of the first media to cover the exciting new archaeological discoveries resulting from the groundbreaking Lidar survey.

 We’ve been getting asked for directions to the “majestic temples” on Phnom Kulen that the New York Times describes.
 However, there are none.
-Aside from the splendid elephant statues above and some dilapidated brick towers, the vast archaeological sites on the mountain, 55kms or a 90-minute drive from Siem Reap, are buried beneath the jungle floor and the towers that can be seen are few and are in a ruinous state.
+Aside from the splendid elephant statue, above, and some dilapidated brick towers, the vast archaeological sites on the mountain, 55kms or a 90-minute drive from Siem Reap, are buried beneath the jungle floor, and the towers that can be seen are few and are in a ruinous state.

 If you’re expecting another Angkor Wat, Bayon or Beng Mealea you’ll be disappointed.
 That’s why we don’t recommend that after seeing Angkor Wat you make a beeline for Phnom Kulen if you’re keen to see more of the same.
 I suggest a drive to Phnom Kulen on the third or fourth day, after you’ve seen the star attractions, such as Angkor Wat, Angkor Thom, Bayon, and Ta Prohm, and you’re not yet templed-out.

-A trip focused on exploring the lost city of Mahendraparvata at Mount Kulen (which was never really lost, but read on) and a smattering of its atmospheric sights, and countless archaeological ruins, is as much about the journey of getting there as the experience of seeing the sites themselves.
+A trip focused on exploring the lost city of Mahendraparvata at Mount Kulen (which was never really ‘lost’, but read on) and a smattering of its atmospheric sights, and countless archaeological ruins, is as much about the journey of getting there as the experience of seeing the sights themselves.

-There’s a real sense that you’re on an adventure of discovery as you bounce along the plateau on the backs of motorbikes, seeking out hidden archaeological sites buried deep within jungle forest, seemingly ‘secret’ mountaintop villages that suddenly pop out of nowhere, and isolated pagodas, monasteries and secluded shrines.
-Here’s the story of our first visit to the remote plateau.
+There’s a real sense that you’re on an adventure of discovery as you bounce along the plateau on the backs of motorbikes, seeking out hidden archaeological sites buried deep within jungle forest, seemingly ‘secret’ mountaintop villages that suddenly appear out of nowhere, and isolated Buddhist pagodas, monasteries, and secluded shrines.
+Here’s the story of our first visit to the remote plateau in 2013.

 Exploring the Lost City of Mahendraparvata on Mount Kulen, the Mountain of the Lychees